 Financing is successfully raised to purchase our Tram House site for redevelopment and our £1.5m capital appeal is launched.

-Construction work began on the Tram House site.
+Construction work begins on the Tram House site.
 The new school building is designed for the education and development of independence skills for our Upper School pupils.

 In September 2017, Rainbow School becomes two separate schools, Park House School and Tram House School.

 In January pupils move into the newly redeveloped Tram House School.